 Located in Moravian Fall, NC, about 15 minutes from Hwy 421, this shelter is complete with a rain fly and mosquito netting.
 The campsite is situated on a steep hillside, overseeing a horse pasture.
 The tent is designed to protect you in all weather conditions, rain or shine.

-Once you arrive, you will have a short trek through the woods to this location.
-Then, when you arrive at the clearing, you will be surrounded by trees and embraced by the landscape.
-Here you will find the hammock and tree tent.
-The tent is built to house three people.
-Climb up into hammock and then up into the tent and experience living and sleeping among the trees.
-Tentsile recommends, when its colder, that you use a pad or mattress of some sort.
+Once you arrive, you will have a short, 2 minute trek through the woods to this location.
+You will be surrounded by trees and embraced by the landscape.
+The treetent is built to house three people.
+Below the tent is the Trillium, a hammock that provides three more sleeping spaces.

 ARRIVAL TIME - Because of the steep hillside, dense underbrush, and the dense darkness of the woods at night, is difficult to get into the site after dark.
 Please come before the sun sets.
 Please bring flashlights!!

 TRASH REMOVAL: Please take your trash with you.